dev7ch/ether/README.md

 ```

-Check health of the cms system
+you could check the health of the cms system

 ```sh
 ./vendor/bin/luya health

 ```

-###### 5.)
+#### 4.)
 Done!
 Login to your new Website

-As all went fine and no error's shown in Terminal head over to your
+If all went fine and no error's shown in Terminal head over to your
 new Website, obviously 'http//localhost/etherium/public_html'